 The school administration is authorized to discipline students for gross disobedience or misconduct including, but not limited to:

 - Using or possessing an electronic paging device.
 Using a cellular telephone, video recording device, personal digital assistant (PDA), or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
 Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular telephone.

-- Unless otherwise banned under this policy or by the Building Principal, all electronic devices must be kept powered off and out of sight during the regular school day unless: (a) the supervising teacher grants permission; (b) use of the device is provided in a student’s individualized education program (IEP); or (c) it is used during the student’s lunch period, or (d) it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+- All electronic devices must be kept powered off and out of sight during the regular school day unless use of the device is provided in a student’s individualized education program (IEP) or it is needed in an emergency that threatens the safety of students, staff, or other individuals.